avablakedesign/prework-study-guide/README.md

 N/A

 ## Usage
 Each section has notes on topics such as HTML, CSS, Javascript and Git.
-If you open the DevTools Conole, using Google Chrome Dev you can see javascript running.
+If you open the DevTools Console, using Google Chrome Dev you can see javascript running.

 ## Credits